Rita-Sonavane/builder-ui/README.md

 # Builder

    Builder is a tool which helps in application development.
 It is a no-code platform where user allow to create a feature rich application without writing any single code of a line.
-Technologies used in this are javaScript, typescript and webpack.
+Technologies used in builder are javaScript, typescript and webpack.

    **Keyboard Shortcut:**